unibuc-cs/software-engineering-product-sutdaun/README.md

 ## Planning
 + ### Backlog
-  For our backlog, we used Jira.
-To access it, click [here](https://raducordunianu02.atlassian.net/jira/software/projects/SCRUM/boards/1) and you have to log in and have permission to our project.
+  For our backlog, we used Github Issues and Jira.
+To access it on Jira, click [here](https://raducordunianu02.atlassian.net/jira/software/projects/SCRUM/boards/1) and you have to log in and have permission to our project.

-## Design
+## Design | Architectural Description
 + ### Diagrams
   - UML Diagram
       ```mermaid